 I researched WooCommerce and the Yoast SEO Plugin on how to edit a title of the shop page and found out that I had to go into “Titles and Meta” and “Post Types” in the Yoast settings, but thought someone was messing with me because there was no such option under general settings.
 I only saw three options to choose from:

 - Go Premium

 I even tried to re-install the Yoast plugin to see if something was wrong with my version of the plugin, but still no “Titles and Meta” option to choose.
-What I had to do that was NOT explained in the WooCommerce tutorial was to go into dashboard and “Features” and then enable the Advanced Setting Pages.
+What I had to do that was NOT explained in the WooCommerce tutorial and was to go into the dashboard – “Features”, and then enable the Advanced Setting Pages.
 After pressing save all missing options showed up, including “Titles and Metas”.

-How To Change the Title Of Your Shop Tutorial
+How To Change The Title Of Your Shop

 Ta da!!
 Now, the remaining setting options show up, and you can click into “Titles and Metas”.

-I am a bit disappointed and frustrated that WooCommerce does not mention this in their tutorial.
+I am a bit disappointed and slightly frustrated in WooCommerce that does not mention this in their tutorial.
 It would have saved me about two hours of frustration trying to understand why this option was not displayed in the Yoast dashboard.

-Well, I hope this helped you avoid the same frustration as I went through before figuring out the settings.
-I hope you guys are developing and optimizing awesome web shops / eCommerce stores and get it all going for you.
+Well, I hope this mini tutorial spared you from the frustration I had to go through before figuring out the settings.
+I hope you guys are developing and optimizing awesome web shops/eCommerce stores and get it all going for you.
 I wish you all the best of luck!